Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: 3D energy-optimal path following control

 \subsection{Setpoint computation}

 For DROP-Sphere thruster allocation, four setpoints, i.e., relative surge velocity setpoint ($u_{r,s}$), relative heave velocity setpoint ($w_{r,s}$), pitch angle setpoint ($\theta_s$), and yaw angle setpoint ($\psi_s$), are required to guide the 3D motion of the vehicle.
-In this study, we decompose the setpoint computation into i) the yaw angle setpoint computation with LOS and ii) relative surge velocity, relative heave velocity, and pitch angle setpoint computation using optimization for the reasons as follows. \begin{itemize} \item \textbf{Transient vs. steady-state nature}: The energy for yaw control is spent only in transient states, while the energy for surge, heave, and pitch controls is persistently consumed in steady states (e.g., surge drag force, positive buoyancy, and pitch restoring moments).
-Considering that, during most of the time in deep-sea survey or mapping missions, minimal variations in vehicle states will be required to follow straight-line paths under slow-varying currents~\cite{caharija2016integral,yang2020robust}, the energy-saving potentials of optimizing the yaw motion can be limited. \item \textbf{Computation load}: To optimize the yaw motion, vehicle dynamics has to be considered~\cite{yang2019energy}, leading to increased computation and reduced real-time feasibility. \item \textbf{Underactuation in the horizontal dynamics}: Given that the vehicle has no direct control of its sway motion, using LOS for yaw control can guarantee robustness in path following under currents, as is extensively proved in the literature~\cite{lekkas2013line,moe2016line}. \end{itemize}
+In this study, we decompose the setpoint computation into i) the yaw angle setpoint computation with LOS and ii) surge velocity, heave velocity, and pitch angle setpoint computation using optimization for the reasons as follows. \begin{itemize} \item \textbf{Natural separation of the transient and steady-state dynamics}: The energy for yaw control is spent only in transients, while the energy for surge, heave, and pitch controls is persistently consumed.
+Since minimal variations in the vehicle heading will be required during most mission time~\cite{caharija2016integral}, the energy-saving potentials of optimizing the yaw motion is limited. \item \textbf{Computation load reduction}: To optimize the yaw motion, yaw dynamics must be considered, leading to increased computation and reduced real-time feasibility. \item \textbf{Handling the underactuation}: Given that the vehicle is underactuated in the horizontal plane (i.e., no control for sway motion), designing control for path following is inherently challenging.
+The decomposition facilitates the use of some well-established approaches, e.g., LOS guidance~\cite{lekkas2013line}, to handle the underactuation by properly choosing the yaw angle setpoint. \end{itemize}